Representative Projects Completed By SES

 Project Outline:

-Preliminary AC induction mitigation study between planned double-circuit 138 kV/69 kV transmission line with distribution underbuild and two railways, during fault and load conditions, including parametric analysis of interference levels versus load unbalance in transmission and distribution circuits, ballast resistance, locations of railroad insulated joints, installation of buried counterpoise mitigation, installation of a second distribution neutral, and extension of the distribution neutral along the transmission line beyond end of distribution underbuild.
-Need for most mitigation was found to be predicated upon load unbalance levels and integrity of one set of railroad insulated joints.
+Preliminary AC induction mitigation study between a planned double-circuit 138 kV/69 kV transmission line with distribution underbuild and two railways, during fault and load conditions, including parametric analysis of interference levels versus load unbalance in transmission and distribution circuits, ballast resistance, locations of railroad insulated joints, installation of buried counterpoise mitigation, installation of a second distribution neutral, and extension of the distribution neutral along the transmission line beyond the end of distribution underbuild.
+Most of the proposed mitigation measures were related to load unbalance levels and the integrity of one set of railroad insulated joints.

 Client: Trans Mountain Corporation